2007 Cork Junior A Hurling Championship

 The 2007 Cork Junior A Hurling Championship was the 110th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 7 October 2007 and ended on 21 October 2007.
+The championship ran from 7 October to 21 October 2007.

-On 21 October 2007, Barryroe won the championship following a 2-19 to 2-13 defeat of Chareville in the final.
-This was their first championship title in the grade.
+The final was played on 21 October 2007 at Páirc Uí Chaoimh in Cork, between Barryroe and Charleville, in what was their first ever meeting in the final.
+Barryroe won the match by 2–19 to 2–13 to claim their first ever championship title.

-Charlevill'e John Quinlan was the championship's top scorer with 4-24.
+Charleville's John Quinlan was the championship's top scorer with 4–24.